 Horticulture Tips for March

 - For landscape beds and garden plots, it is still easy to control winter/spring weeds with cultivation if done soon.
-Remember, a very small inconspicuous weed right now can completely dominate the same space one month from now.
+Remember, a very small inconspicuous weed is right now can completely dominate the same space one month from now.

 - Preemergent herbicides must be applied before weeds germinate.
 Crabgrass is our indicator weed for this treatment.
 A reminder that this weed germinates about the same time that redbud trees or forsythia bushes begin to drop their blooms.